-Chapter 7 bankruptcy fees total $335, which breaks down to $245 filing fee; $75 administrative fee; and $15 trustee surcharge.
+Chapter 7 bankruptcy fees total $338 – which breaks down to a $245 filing fee, a $78 administrative fee and a $15 surcharge for the trustee assigned to handle your case.
 If you have to re-open a Chapter 7 filing, it’s an additional $260.

-Chapter 13 bankruptcy fees are $310 with $235 going for filing and $75 for administrative costs.
+Chapter 13 bankruptcy fees are $313 – $235 in a filing fee and $78 in administrative fees.
 If you have to re-open a Chapter 13 filing, the fee is $235.
 If you have to convert from Chapter 13 to Chapter 7, the fee is $25.

-Bankruptcy forms are available here -- http://www.uscourts.gov/forms/bankruptcy-forms -- and can be downloaded for free.
+Bankruptcy forms are available here and can be downloaded for free.
 Be careful to fill out all necessary forms and include payment for filing fees (listed above) when you take your forms to the courthouse for filing.
-One of the forms is a checklist of what other forms need to be filled, depending on the type of case you’re filing.
+One of the forms is a checklist of what other forms need to be filled out, depending on the type of case you’re filing.